uuware/icons-font-desktop/README.md

 # icons-font-desktop

 Desktop version of [icons-font-customization](https://github.com/uuware/icons-font-customization), a collection of over 33,000 high-quality free svg icons and tools for generating customized icon font.
 All icons are completely free for personal or business requirements.
 Open [See all icons](https://uuware.github.io/icons-font-customization/dist/), to view all icons.
-You can change color, background color, size for icons and can search or cache selected results, or download PNG / JPG / ICO image files directly from online.<br>
+You can change color, background color, size for icons and can search or cache selected results, or download PNG / JPG / ICO / Apple ICNS image files directly from online.<br>
 （中文说明请参考后半部分）

 icons-font-desktop is a desktop application, available for Linux, macOS and Windows.
 Without run Node.js / npm command, without open it in Visual Studio Code or Browser, you can easily generate your own web-fonts from selecting free svg icons.
 It supports woff2, woff, ttf, eot, svg fonts, and also you can populate PNG / JPG / ICO image files.